KaonWry/GFL2-Gunsmoke-Frontline-Score-Tracker/README.md

 - **Count:**
   The total number of attempts the player has made.

+- **Participation Rate:**
+  The percentage of  attempts that a player actually participated in during the event.
+  _Formula:_
+  `Participation Rate = Attempt Count / 14`

 - **Absolute Efficiency:**
   A measure of how close the player's total score is to their theoretical maximum, assuming they played every possible attempt (7 days, twice a day).
 A lower value means the player either missed attempts or didn't perform close to their best in each attempt.
   _Formula:_